scarabresearch/EmarsysPredictSDK/README.md

 #Emarsys Predict SDK for iOS

 ##Overview
 This document describes the Emarsys Predict SDK for the iOS platform.
-It is intended for iOS mobile app developers who want to integrate Emarsys Predict recommendations into their code.
+It is intended for iOS mobile app developers who want to integrate Emarsys Web Extend or Predict Recommendations into native mobile app.
 The document describes the main Emarsys Predict SDK interface functions.
 ##Install
 Minimum supported version is ***iOS8***

-- You should have a valid Catalog and working data collection on your website
+- You will need a valid product catalog, described here: http://documentation.emarsys.com/resource/b2c-cloud/web-extend/implementing-web-extend/#2
 - Add EmarsysPredictSDK to your podfile to enable Emarsys Predict SDK
 ```
 pod ‘EmarsysPredictSDK’